IPL 2022: Mumbai Indians and Chennai Super Kings have a very different challenge on their hands

 Their middle order with Suryakumar Yadav, Tilak Varma and Kieron Pollard still looks good but they’re also seeking impact from their overseas buys Tim David and Dewald Brevis, who are largely untested in Indian conditions.
 It must also be noted that David (who was bought for a massive Rs 8.5 Crore) was replaced by Brevis in their third match itself.

 However, it is MI’s bowling line-up that could truly become their Achilles’ heels.
 Those are words unheard before.
-However, despite the presence of Jasprit Bumrah, there is a possibility that it is the bowling that could trouble them because it is only Bumrah who currently makes the Playing XI of an international side.
+However, despite the presence of Jasprit Bumrah, there is a possibility that it is the bowling that could trouble them because it is only Bumrah who currently makes the Playing XI of an international side with Tymal Mills being in and out of the England T20I side due to injuries.

 While it is not to undermine the potential of less-popular bowlers but it leaves him with the pressure to lift the bowling impetus until Basil Thampi settles in.
-Jaydev Unadkat is in the reserves and will get a look in sooner than later but he brings to the table pretty much what Tymal Mills already provides.
+Jaydev Unadkat is in the reserves and will get a look in sooner than later but he brings to the table pretty much what Mills already provides.
 Three matches in and it almost seems like the team has not played its best XI and as as a result, haven’t looked close to giving their best performance.

 Chennai Super Kings